anibalsanchez/lando-boilerplates-for-joomla-wordpress-and-prestashop/README.md

     `lando install`

 After installation, visit one of the APPSERVER URLS.
 In our case, https://ps.lndo.site.
+The administrator credentials are:

+- Username: pub@prestashop.com
+- Password: 0123456789

 ## Copyright & License